-Tomatoes are the most versatile and used vegetable out of the garden.
+Tomatoes are one the most versatile and widely used vegetables in the garden.
 They are used in salads, soups, sauces and the like.
-There are so many different things that can be done with tomatoes.
 Not only are they used for a lot of things, but there are many different types of tomatoes.
-One of the favorites in the garden is cherry tomatoes and, because of this, we will focus on planting cherry tomatoes in this article.
+One of the favorites is cherry tomatoes and because of this, we will focus on planting cherry tomatoes in this article.

 How to Grow Cherry Tomatoes

-Growing cherry tomato plants is done best after all chance of frost has passed.
-Before you put your plants into the ground, you want to be sure that the weather is stable enough.
-Frost will kill them.
+Growing cherry tomato plants is best after all chance of frost has passed.
+Before you put your plants into the ground, be sure that the weather is stable as frost will kill the plants.

-One of the best tips on growing cherry tomatoes I ever heard is to put limestone in the bottom of each of the holes before putting the plants into the ground.
+One of the best tips on growing cherry tomatoes is to put limestone in the bottom of each of the holes before putting the plants into the ground.
 This will prevent blossom end rot.
-Planting cherry tomatoes should be done after the plants are six to ten inches tall.
+Planting cherry tomatoes should be done after the plants are 6 to 10 inches tall.
 If you do it before this time, your tomato plants may die.

 Another one of the better tips on growing cherry tomatoes is to pinch off the suckers.
 What these are is new growth that appears where the branches meet the stalk or “V” off.
 These little suckers will rob the plant of nutrients.
 Pinching them off makes sure your growing cherry tomato plants will continue to flourish.